 Need help to stop buying things you don’t need?
-Let me share with you my one simple tip that always help me rein in my spending.
+Let me share with you one simple tip that always helps me rein in my spending.

 Sometimes it can feel incredibly difficult to stop buying stuff.
-I think we all go through periods of live when we feel like we can’t stop shopping.
+I think we all go through periods of life when we feel like we can’t stop shopping and buying things on impulse.

 There can be a whole host of emotional triggers for this spending response.
 It could be sadness.
 Perhaps you’ve had a bad way and want to treat yourself.
 It could be in response to a good day.
 Perhaps you’ve wanted to treat yourself for something going well.
 Spending could be in response to boredom.